 In these worksheets two sets of data are compared.
 Both the data are represented as a double line graph.
 Read them and answer the questions.

 Two sets of data are given.
-Analyze the data, make a suitable scale and draw double line graph.
+6th grade students need to analyze the data, make a suitable scale and draw double line graph.
 Label the axes and give a suitable title for the graph.